-With over 117 years of history, our financial services business can only achieve continued success based upon the deep trust by our customers, regulators, and other stakeholders.
-Our Board of Directors, senior management and employees are expected to adhere to the highest standards of conduct, ethics and risk culture.
-We require our portfolio companies to diligently monitor events and incidents that could negatively affect their reputation and that of the Group, and to ensure a timely process of escalation to SCBX.
+With over 118 years of history, the continued success of our financial services business is built on the deep trust by our customers, regulators, and other stakeholders.
+Our Board of Directors, senior management and employees are committed to adhering to the highest standards of conduct, ethics and risk culture.
+The portfolio companies are required to diligently monitor events and incidents that could negatively affect their reputation or that of the Group, and to ensure immediate and proper measures are taken along with timely process of escalation to SCBX.
 This will ensure that decision-makers are quickly informed and able to take necessary action to prevent minor issues from snowballing into major crises.

 SCBX Group has clearly defined incident response processes, communication strategies, and roles and responsibilities of the concerned parties at both the Group level and the Bank level.
 SCBX will inform regulators of major incidents on a timely basis, especially those that could pose a contagion risk to the Bank and the nation's financial system.
-Employees are required to take regular mandatory training on code of ethics, market conduct, AML/CFT/KYC, data protection and cyber security.
+Employees are required to take regular mandatory training on the code of ethics, market conduct, AML/CFT/KYC, data protection and cyber security.